Consumers

 This means that if you sell the product to someone else, the other person can use the legal warranty, unless it has expired.

-Important!
 Did you buy something from someone (an individual) who is not a merchant?
-A merchant is someone whose business is to sell goods or services.

 • If so, beware!
 If you buy something from an individual “at your own risk”, you can’t use the legal warranty against that person.

-• But you can use the legal warranty against the merchant who first sold the product.
+• But you can use the legal warranty against the merchant who first sold the product or against the manufacturer.

 Various Kinds of Protection Under the Legal Warranty